dwaskevich/python_BeautifulSoup/README.md

 Another html request is issued with the extracted repo url and BeautifulSoup is again used to locate 'a' tags with repository names (itemprop attribute = name codeRepository) and url's (href).

 Finally, repository names and clickable url's are output to the console.

+NOTE: github seems to respond to many user names with 6-7 characters (or less) ... often reporting 0 repositories.